RenaissanceMan06/Loan_Defaulter/index.md

 ## Overview of Financial Products Defaults

-Looking at the bar plot, the `8.07 %` consumers default on their financial product.
+Looking at the bar plot, the `8.07 %` consumers defaulted on their financial product.

 ![image](total_defaulter.png)